OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/Impossible.rst

 Introduction
 ~~~~~~~~~~~~

-Even the best programmer sometimes writes a program that goes into an
+Even good programmers sometimes write a program that goes into an
 infinite loop.
-Of course, when you run a program that has not stopped, you do not
+Of course, when you are running a program that has not stopped, you do
-know for sure if it is just a slow program or a program in an infinite
+not know for sure if it is just a slow program or a program in an
-loop.
+infinite loop.
-After "enough time", you shut it down.
+After "enough time", you shut it down (or it stops working for some
+other reason).
 Wouldn't it be great if your compiler could look at your program and
 tell you before you run it that it will get into an infinite loop?
 To be more specific, given a program and a particular input, it would